ishandandekar/Looking-Fruit/README.md

-# Looking-Fruit
+# Looking_Fruit

 <p align="center">
     <img width=300 height=170 src="assets/meme.jpeg">
 </p>

-:wave: Hello and welcome to the **Looking-Fruit :apple:** code repository.
+:wave: Hello and welcome to the **Looking_Fruit :apple:** code repository.
 This is a short and simple computer vision project.
 In this project, I replicate and try to improve the models used to classify images of fruits.
 You can see the research paper [here](https://www.researchgate.net/publication/321475443_Fruit_recognition_from_images_using_deep_learning).
 The original code repository can be found [here](https://github.com/Horea94/Fruit-Images-Dataset).
 This is my first independant paper replication project :smile:.

 ## Introduction